I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - Having the title of Christian but not acting like Jesus is because of a mind full of worldly logic systems.

-- Regardless of age, we should never stop pursuing; we must strive upward.
+- Regardless of age, we should not stop pursuing, but strive upward.

 - Jesus Christ is our "benchmark."
-We should use Him as the standard to judge ourselves, not our comfort or preferences.
+We should judge ourselves by Him, not by our comfort or preferences.

-- Our view of salvation is gradually "becoming more and more saved," not a one-time completion.
+- Our view of salvation is "increasingly saved" step by step, not a one-time completion.

 - The more we know God's holiness, the more we can see our "filth."
-This is not because we are becoming more filthy, but because we have a holier comparison standard and can see previously unseen shortcomings.
+This is not because we become more filthy, but because we have a holier standard of comparison, enabling us to see previously unseen shortcomings.

 - Seeing filth and removing it is always better than thinking we are holy but not knowing our filth.